dmitrybirin/blog/blog/2018-10-30/index.md

 Its [ufw](https://en.wikipedia.org/wiki/Uncomplicated_Firewall).
 Easy to use firewall.
 Here is a good [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-16-04) from Digital Ocean.

-Secondly, I limit my nginx to answer only from the frontend IP and from my home.
+Secondly, I limit my nginx to answer only from my home just for now.
 If is [evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/), but whatever, I'm a teapot.
 ```
 ...